 |HOUSTON TOP 5 FORTUNE 500|

-Houston’s strong economic base continues to be a key factor, driving both domestic and international migration trends, although Houston’s Fortune 500 rankings prove to be less impressive than last year, with three Houston companies falling o the 2016 list.
-Houston still ranks third among U.S. cities with the most Fortune 500 headquarters with twenty (20) companies on the 2017 list, following New York with a total of sixty-eight (68) and Chicago with thirty-four (34).
-Phillips 66 ranked highest on the list again list again for Houston-based headquarters on the Fortune 500 list, however fell from its No. 30 ranking with $87.2 billion in revenue to a No. 34 ranking with $72.4 billion, a drastic 20.4% decrease in revenue.
-Statewide, Texas was the No. 3 ranking state with fifty-four (50) companies on the list, just three less than California and four less than New York with fifty-five (55).
-All but three of Houston’s twenty (20) companies on the Fortune 500 list are in the energy industry and the weakened rankings of each company on the list reect the negative eects that low oil prices have on Houston energy companies.
+Houston’s strong economic base continues to be a key factor, driving both domestic and international migration trends.
+Houston’s Fortune 500 rankings increased by one over the previous year.
+Houston’s MSA ranks fourth among U.S. cities with the most Fortune 500 headquarters with twenty-two companies on the 2019 list, following New York (73), Chicago (31) and Dallas-Ft Worth (24).
+Phillips 66 ranked highest on the list again for Houston-based headquarters on the Fortune 500 list, moving up to 23rd place from its No. 28 ranking in 2018.
+Statewide, Texas was the third ranking state with 49 companies on the list, just one less than California with 54 and ten less than New York with 58.
+All but three of Houston’s 22 companies on the Fortune 500 list are in the energy industry and the stronger rankings of each company on the list reflect a healthier economy than last year.